Kitesurfing at Praa Sands

 About this spot

-Praa Sands sits midway between Penzance and Helston on the south coast of Cornwall, facing southwest into Mount's Bay.
-It has a reputation as one of the most high-performance beach breaks in the UK — when the banks are right and the swell is running, it produces fast, hollow waves that demand respect.
-Many kiters use Praa as a stepping stone before tackling Porthleven.
+Praa Sands sits midway between Penzance and Helston on the south coast of Cornwall, facing south-west into Mount's Bay.
+It has a well-earned reputation as one of the most high-performance beach breaks in the UK — when the sandbanks are well-formed and a NW–W swell is running, it produces fast, hollow waves that can rival anything on the south coast.
+Many kiters use Praa as a stepping stone before tackling the more challenging reef break at Porthleven, five miles to the east.

 Hazards